bulikos/bitcoin-ordinals-setup/readme.md

 ### Build orb index
 1. To produce ordinals the ord first needs to build an index.
 In my case this operation took more time than syncing the BitcoinCore.
 The command will show you the current progress.
 - `ord index`

+### Send your first inscription
+1. Create file you want to upload, you can use nano to create text file.
+- `nano`
+2. First check some balance
+- `ord wallet balance`
+3. Simulate inscription creation (without broadcasting transaction) to get estimation of total fees.
+Be sure to use the option --fee-rate with optimal value, otherwise will be used the default value (1) and your tx may get stuck in mempool.
+The current optimal fee can be obtained from [here](https://fees.truelevel.io/#/btc).
+- `ord wallet inscribe --fee-rate 15 --dry-run text.txt`
+4. Create inscription with broadcasting.
+- `ord wallet inscribe --fee-rate 15 text.txt`